mmh-mmh/2D-procedural-generation-testing-motor/README.md

 Groupe : Felipe, Malik, Alrick

+To run the project:
-'make' to make
+- 'make' to make

-'make run' to run
+- 'make run' to run

-'make clean' to rm .exe
+- 'make clean' to rm .exe

 short cut: make && make clean && make run

-- In menu screen
+In menu screen
-  arrows to select an option and enter to confirm choice
+-arrows to select an option and enter to confirm choice

-In game:
+In game
-  zqsd to move
+- zqsd to move

-  e to interact (attack, talk, break and pick up flowers)
+- e to interact (attack, talk, break and pick up flowers)

-  a to use the potions
+-  a to use the potions

 # Bugs

-the game can only be saved but the function to load the game doesn't work
+- the game can only be saved but the function to load the game doesn't work